jeffrey-fontys/collecticats/README.md

 #### Setting port numbers

-In order for the software to run correctly on your system, you must specify which ports the application is allowed use.
+In order for the software to run correctly on your system, it might be necessary to specify which ports the application is allowed use.
 The back end contains two services that require an available port on your system to function: the API-gateway and the Eureka discovery server.
 Included in the project root directory is a `.env.example` file.
-To set the ports, remove the `.example` part of the filename on your system and enter your desired port numbers into the file, as shown in the example below.
+To set the ports, remove the `.example` part of the filename on your system and enter your desired port numbers into the file, as shown in the example with the default values below.
 Remember to save the file when you are done.

 ```
 GATEWAY_PORT=8080